JumaJuiceTime/CairnHack/adventures/conversions/the-incandescent-grottoes.md

 #### Jagged-bladed short sword

-- 3 charges. +2 attack damage in combat when the wielder succeeded on their initial DEX save and +2 Armor if they failed.
+- 3 charges. +2 attack damage in combat when the wielder succeeded on their initial AGL save and +2 Armor if they failed.
 Recharge: lose more than you own at gambling.

 ### Location 39